borealbirds/api/docs/v4/README.md

 ## Validation

-Validation metrics for species by region and, it has the following fields:
+Validation metrics for species by region, it has the following fields:

 - `id`: AOU code for the species